Shockwave therapy, or ESWT and EPAT, is newest treatment we provide.

 Resistant conditions such as

-Shockwave therapy is compressed air-operated ballistic pulse generator.
+Shockwave therapy is performed by a compressed air-operated ballistic pulse generator.
 The pulses in the device are generated with a precision ballistic mechanism in the handpiece.
 When the projectile impacts against an immovable surface, (the transmitter), this kinetic energy is converted into sound energy.
 This acoustic pulse is transmitted directly into the tissue.

 - No anesthesia required